Weber / June

 Grilling Dimensions

-For grilling, we needed to support dimension sets like those for bacon, but add dimensions for the various appliances that would do the grilling, since Weber supports many different grills and fuel types.
+For grilling, we needed to support dimension sets like those for bacon, adding a dimension for the various appliances that would do the grilling, since Weber supports many different grills and fuel types.

-In the image at left, the platforms of several grill products (identified by internal names) are added to the mix for a New York Strip Steak.
+As shown here, the platforms of several grill platforms are added to the mix for a New York Strip Steak.

 Sometimes a Tablespoon Isn't a Tablespoon